YouTuber engineer unleashes new ‘glitter bombs’ on package thieves - NewsBreak

 For years, videos of bait packages similar to this one have garnered millions of views as thieves hoping to find something valuable instead encounter a burst of powder or packing peanuts.

 The bait package featured in Rober’s latest of video, posted Friday, is the result of careful engineering and four years of work, he said.
-It shows people in their cars and homes confused and panicked at the cloud of glitter, blaring car horn noise and flashing police lights.Tips to protect against ‘porch pirates’ during holiday shopping season
+It shows people in their cars and homes confused and panicked at the cloud of glitter, blaring car horn noise and flashing police lights.Porch pirate steals cat as doorbell camera records

 Four cellphones and an onboard microphone capture the porch pirates as they steal the package.
 They also record the thieves’ reactions and automatically upload the footage to a storage cloud.